gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-24-macro-extension-for-nova-editor.md

 ## Improvements

-There are still some improvements I'd like to make in the future, to be able to more easily see the cursor during playback, and to highlight the current action in the sidebar so you can keep track of progress.
+There are still some improvements I'd like to make in the future: to be able to more easily see the cursor during playback, and to highlight the current action in the sidebar so you can keep track of progress.
+We'll see if/when I get around to those.

 The [source code is available on GitHub](https://github.com/gingerbeardman/Macro) and PRs are more than welcome!